Technology at Gow

 Technology in the Classroom

-All Gow classrooms have SMART Boards, and all teachers are equipped with tablets, allowing them to walk around and work with individual students while wirelessly displaying on the boards.
+All Gow classrooms are equipped with Dell 75” 4K Interactive Monitors, and all teachers are equipped with tablets, allowing them to walk around and work with individual students while wirelessly displaying on the monitor.

 The Alice R. Gow STAR Center

-Responding to many dyslexics’ talents in creative, hands-on, and visual-spatial areas, Gow created this new facility to enhance our already strong programs in science, technology, and research (STAR).
-The building houses classrooms, an engineering lab, seminar space, and a Computer Numeric Control (CNC) vertical milling machine and simulators.
-The CNC machine enables robotics students to create more complex robots for the RoboGames competition.
+Responding to many dyslexics’ talents in creative, hands-on, and visual-spatial areas, Gow created this facility to enhance our already strong programs in science, technology, and research (STAR).
+The building houses classrooms, an engineering lab, seminar space, and a Computer Numeric Control (CNC) vertical milling machine and simulators 10-ton press that can bend titanium armor, pro lathe.
+The CNC machine enables robotics students to create more complex robots for the BotsIQ competition.